hsiehsc/referenceusa_webscrape/README.md

 # Reference USA Webscraper
 A webscraper written in R and Selenium to scrape entries from Reference USA

-### Installation Tutorial
-Please carefully follow all steps.
-1. Run the RStudio-1.2.1335.exe file from the download attached
-2. Run the Rtools35.exe file from the download attached
-3. If you do not have Mozilla Firefox installed, run the Firefox Installer.exe from the download attached

 ## Installation Tutorial
 ### Prerequisites
 1. Download and install [RStudio Desktop](https://www.rstudio.com/products/rstudio/download/).
 As of the time of writing this tutorial, the current download is **RStudio-1.2.1335.exe**.